Digital Humanities Studio - Watson 302

-Watson 410A is located on the 4th floor of Watson Library, next to the Graduate and Faculty lounge on the west side of the building.
+Watson 302 is located on the 3rd floor of Watson Library, next to the cafe are near the entrance to the building.

 We welcome your ideas and suggestions.
 If you would like to propose a workshop, interest group, learning session, project collaboration, or other event or activity, please contact us and we will work with you to set it up or connect you with someone who can assist you.